mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

 {% endfor %}
 </ul>

-**License:** Each of these portraits are protected under a [Creative Commons License]({{ site.url }}/terms.html "Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)").
+**License:** Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms.html "Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)").
 Feel free to use them as avatars, share on social media, or print out for personal use.
 {: .notice}

 ## Frequently Asked Questions